 Because of clever marketing and “1/4 moisturizer!” claims, Dove soap is commonly viewed as a gentle moisturizing cleansing bar.
 People without a background or education in skin care love to recommend the fragrance free version of Dove soap to people with skin issues, usually adding on, “It’s so gentle!” or “My skin is so sensitive, it’s the only thing that works!” or “My doctor/dermatologist recommended it!” or “My mom/aunt/grandma has used it her whole life and her skin is great!”

 Let’s step back from the emotional attachment many people have with this bar and take a look at the facts: the ingredients.
-You’ll notice that the only differences between these bars is that the white bar contains fragrance and the sensitive skin bar contains maltol.
+You’ll notice that the only differences between these bars are that the white bar contains fragrance and the sensitive skin bar contains maltol.
 They are literally the same bar of soap with a “flavor enhancer” instead of fragrance in different packaging.

 White Bar: Sodium Lauroyl Isethionate , Stearic Acid , Sodium Tallowate or Sodium Palmitate , Lauric Acid , Sodium Isethionate , Water , Sodium Stearate , Cocamidopropyl Betaine or Sodium C14-C16 Olefin Sulfonate , Sodium Cocoate or Sodium Palm Kernelate , Fragrance , Sodium Chloride , Tetrasodium EDTA , Tetrasodium Etidronate , Titanium Dioxide